vp-payomatix/payagency-npm/README.md

 } from "@payagency/api";

-// All interfaces and types are exported for your use const options: ApiClientOptions = {
+// All interfaces and types are exported for your use const options: PayAgencyClientOptions = {
   encryptionKey: "your-key",
   secretKey: "PA_TEST_key",
   // baseUrl is optional - will default to https://backend.pay.agency